-- Computer can be accessed, KBQS is running) but the iPC application is not started. - Ule, the table is online and ready to produce (KBQS is running and iPC is started). - Producing.
-One job in the queue is in status 'started'. - In the computer of the device (to the KBQS service on the computer). - The Estimated time when the current job load will be finished (how long the device is scheduled to be busy).
+- The device is online (computer can be accessed, KBQS is running) but the iPC application is not started. - U: Idle, the table is online and ready to produce (KBQS is running and iPC is started). - Producing.
+One job in the queue is in status 'started'. - E: Trying to connect to the device (to the KBQS service on the computer). - The Estimated time when the current job load will be finished (how long the device is scheduled to be busy).
 This time includes the manual table operations that are needed between jobs.